The National Youth Brass Band consists of New Zealand's most talented young brass and percussion musicians.

 The annual Summer Courses have been an outstanding success both musically and profile wise for the brass band movement in New Zealand.
 The band has undertaken some ambitious tours to include the main centres, holiday resort towns and even vineyards, always with a loyal following and with an emphasis on having a lot of fun in the music-making.

-2023 National Youth Brass Band - Guest soloist Nic Scott, Musical Director Tyme Marsters and Assistant Director Phil Johnston.
+2025 National Youth Brass Band - Musical Director Tyme Marsters

 Make friends with the band